preservim/vim-pencil/README.markdown

 ```

 It tells _pencil_ to assume hard line breaks, regardless of whether or
-not soft line wrap is the default editing mode for files of type ‘markdown’.
+not soft line wrap is the default editing mode for buffers of type
+‘markdown’.

 You explicitly specify soft wrap mode by specifying a textwidth of `0`: